Theucalyptus/StageIoT/doc/client.md

 You can enable/disable sensors, and set networking options (endpoint, frequency).
 This is also where you can set manual values, such as a fixed location for a static sensor for example.

 ## How to Add a new sensor / data field
+Additional sensors can be implemented by inheriting the `Sensor` class.
+It is **required** for each client to have a GPS and provide the `latitude` and `longitude` values when syncing with the network, or many features of the platform wont be available.
+If using a camera for object detection, `azimuth` is also required.
+All sensors are registered in the `sensorsList` list.
+The order is significant: if multiple sensors provide the same data field, the data from the latest one will override the others.
+The last sensor should be `static`, so that manually provided values override all other sensors that may provide the same data field.

 - If adding a completly new sensor, in `client/sensors.py` create a new class inheriting the 'Sensor' class, and instance it in main.
 Add this instance to the `sensorsList`.
 - To declare a new data field (for both a new or existing sensor), add a new line like `self.data.setdefault("my_data_field")` in the `__registerDataField` function of your sensor class.
 - The two steps above are enough to have your new sensor (and/or) data field logged localy.
 For sending the data onto the network, please see below.